MisterParker/RestAPIProject/README.md

 Representational State Transfer

 ## Method
-GET — Get a resource from a server.
+GET — Get a resource from a server. (read only)
 POST — Create a new resource on the server.
 PUT — Update a request on the server.
 PATCH — Partially update a request on the server.